crothfels/PhyloSeminar/README.md

-This is the source code for the IB290: Topics in Phylogenetics website.
+This is the source code for the Phylogenetics Seminar website.

 Theme: [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll) by [Dean Attali](http://deanattali.com)